-- 136. For example, to benchmark the 'Male' split indicator we subset the provider and the sector to only male students, so that we can compare the student outcomes for male students at the provider to a benchmark created from male students across the sector.
-We then separately benchmark the 'Female' split indicator by sub-setting the provider and the sector to only female students. - 137.
+- 123. The approach to benchmarking split indicators follows the general approach described in paragraphs 115 to 119.
+However, instead of creating a benchmark for the provider using data from the sector overall, we repeat that process per split indicator and subset both the provider and the sector to the population of the split indicator in question. - 124.
+For example, to benchmark the 'Male' split indicator we subset the provider and the sector to only male students, so that we can compare the student outcomes for male students at the provider to a benchmark created from male students across the sector.
+We then separately benchmark the 'Female' split indicator by sub-setting the provider and the sector to only female students. - 125.
 This approach can lead to cases where a provider's difference between the indicator and benchmark values could show performance below benchmark for indicator, but above benchmark for every split indicator.